Types of Degrees CNC Machinist Majors Are Getting

 |Hispanic or Latino||9|

-Computer Numerically Controlled (CNC) Machinist Tech appeals to people across the globe.
+Americans aren’t the only ones with an interest in Computer Numerically Controlled (CNC) Machinist Tech.
 About 0.4% of those with this major are international students.

 How Much Do CNC Machinist Majors Make?